mixxxdj/manual/source/glossary.rst

      primary colors, red, green, and blue.

    GUI
+   Graphical User Interface
+     It's pronounced "gooey" and it refers
-     Short for “Graphical User Interface” and is pronounced “gooey”.
-It refers to a user interface based on graphics (icons, pictures and menus) instead of text.
+     to a user interface based on graphics (icons, pictures and menus) instead of text.
 In Mixxx, it uses a mouse, keyboard, or :term:`MIDI` / :term:`HID` :term:`controllers <controller>` as input devices.